Projects-for-coding-women/project-meditation-app/README.md

 ### For starters

-1. Create a new folder on your local computer with the name: project-gnome-fetcher
+1. Create a new folder on your local computer with the name: project-meditation-app
 1. Track your code with Git by using `git init` in the terminal
 1. Create an index.html file with the general template code
 1. Create a style.css file and add this to your HTML file as `<link>` (check how to add CSS to an HTML file)